Filariasis Surgery in Hyderabad

 In the 20th century, the focus of filariasis treatment shifted from surgery to drug therapy.
 The development of drugs such as diethylcarbamazine (DEC) and ivermectin led to a significant reduction in the prevalence of the disease.
 However, surgery continued to be used in some cases, particularly for the treatment of hydrocele (a condition in which the scrotum is filled with fluid) and elephantiasis (a severe form of lymphatic filariasis).

-In the 1950s, the Indian surgeon G. Venkata swamy (1918-2006) developed a new surgical technique for the treatment of hydrocele.
+In the 1950s, the Indian surgeon G. Venkata Swamy (1918-2006) developed a new surgical technique for the treatment of hydrocele.
 This technique involved making a small incision in the scrotum and removing the fluid-filled sac.
-Dr Venkata swamy’s technique was simple, effective, and had a low risk of complications.
+Dr. Venkata Swamy’s technique was simple, effective, and had a low risk of complications.
 It became widely adopted and is still used today.

 Surgical treatment aimed to remove the affected tissue and alleviate the symptoms of the disease.
 This approach was most used for patients with lymphedema, a condition in which the lymphatic vessels are blocked, leading to swelling and fluid build-up in the limbs.

 The most common surgical procedure for filariasis was lymph node dissection, which involved the removal of affected lymph nodes to relieve swelling and prevent the spread of infection.
-This was typically done under general anaesthesia, and the patient would require a period of recovery following the procedure.
+This was typically done under general anesthesia, and the patient would require a period of recovery following the procedure.

 In addition to surgical interventions, other treatment options for filariasis included antiparasitic medications, such as diethylcarbamazine (DEC), and lifestyle modifications, such as regular exercise and maintaining good hygiene.